 In October 2019, AusIMM invited all members to complete the survey.
 Responses from a generally representative sample of 2038 professionals provide a clear picture of a sector that is enjoying strong employment and a positive outlook for future growth.
 While there remains work to be done, a summary of the data depicts a sector that is committed to strengthening its inclusivity and the professional development of its workforce.

-This is a summary report of the full survey results.
-A more detailed analysis of the survey will be made available to members via ausimm.com.
+A more detailed analysis of the data from the last five years of the AusIMM Professional Employment survey will be made available to members in 2020.

 Related content: AusIMM women in mining survey